 When QuickBooks started out, software was something you bought at a physical store, loaded onto your computer, and used on your personal workstation.

-Now, however, we are used to thinking of software as a cloud-based app.
+Now, however, we are used to thinking of software as a cloud-based subscription app.

 Intuit’s QuickBooks Desktop series are the traditional workstation software products.
+Like Intuit’s cloud-based apps— listed below— these programs are now fully on a subscription model.
 They include:

 Intuit’s Online series are cloud-based apps.
 They include:

 - QuickBooks Commerce product

 QuickBooks For Self-Employed